A composting bin

 Frequently Asked Questions

-A: While citrus peels are not particularly attractive to rodents, maintaining a balanced and properly managed compost pile should minimize any issues with pests.
+While citrus peels themselves are not particularly attractive to pests, it's important to maintain a balanced and properly managed compost pile to minimize any potential issues.
+Regularly turning the pile and keeping it moist but not wet will help prevent pest infestations.

 Search again?